pajbot/pajbot/docs/commands.md

 ## Commands

+### Setting the reply type

+The default reply type is `say`

+- `--say` - sends a regular chat message with the command response
-`--whisper`/`--no-whisper` - whispers the response of the command.
-Default = no-whisper
+- `--whisper` - whispers the response of the command to the source user
-`--reply`/`--no-reply` - context-dependant reply based on where the command is used.
-Default = no-reply
+- `--reply` - context-dependant reply based on where the command is used
-`--announce`/`--no-announce` - sets the command to use the announce reply type (i.e. Twitch's /announce feature)
+- `--announce` - uses the /announce feature to highlight the response in the chat

+To make your command a `.me` command, start the response with `.me` or `/me`

+### Miscellaneous

 `--cd` - sets the global cooldown of the command (in seconds).
 Default = 5 seconds
 `--usercd` - sets the per-user cooldown of the command (in seconds).
 Default = 15 seconds
 `--level` - sets the required level to use the command.
 If the mod-only argument is used, the mod must also meet the level specified here in order to use the command.
 Default = 100